logsem/cerise-stack-monotone/README.md

 can each take up to 25 minutes to compile.

-It is possible to run `make fundamental` to only build files up to the Fundamental Theorem (and `make fundamental-binary` to build up until the binary FTLR).
+It is possible to run `make fundamental` to only build files up to the Fundamental Theorem (and `make fundamental-binary` to build up until the binary FTLR, or `make full-abstraction` to build up until the full abstraction theorem).
 This usually takes up 20 minutes.

+## Checking for admits

+The command `make check-admitted` will grep for `'admit\|Admitted\|ADMITTED'` in the Coq files.

 # Documentation